 A Solo Visit To Argao’s Gorgeous Rice Terraces

-I never have, in all of my years living in Cebu, imagined that verdant and striking rice terraces exist in my own backyard.
+I never have, in all of my years living in Cebu, never imagined that verdant and striking rice terraces exist in my own backyard.
 We all know that the whole province is a wonderful and diverse mishmash of wonders, but Cebu having its own version of Banaue’s iconic and dramatic paddies really never crossed my mind.